Runaway Traveller

 • It’s easier to dodge scams.
 If you have an eSIM pre-organized, you won’t be desperate to buy the first real SIM you see.
 They’re often sold for more than they’re worth if you get one at the airport.

 • You don’t even need to remove your home SIM card.
-Holafly works once you adjust the settings to use the eSIM as the default, so you don’t have to mess around with the little chip.
+Holafly works once you adjust the settings to use the eSIM as the default.
+No messing around with the little pokey tool or a chip.

 • You get 5% off any eSIM in any destination if you use my code!
 And who doesn’t love a good discount?